Stress Relief for Writers

 5. Self-Sabotage: In this final stage you have completely given up.
 You think writing is for idiots.
 You may find yourself tempted throw your laptop/manuscript into a river or trash bin, or otherwise destroy the work you've done so far.

 Below is a stress relief tool I stumbled across recently which I find helps immensely when I am experiencing any kind of stress or anxiety.
-You can also use it to relieve stress over a current or upcoming project, or get some relief from things that happened to you in the past that have left emotional wounds.
+You can use it to relieve stress over a current or upcoming project, or get some relief from things that happened to you in the past that have left emotional wounds.
 It takes only ten minutes, but it really works.

 Make sure you have some privacy.
 Then play the video and follow the Yawn Guy's instructions.
 You'll be amazed how much more relaxed you will feel afterwards.